MuKuSh11/LeetCode_Daily_Problems_Solutions/Daily_questions/2024-09-12 - Count the Number of Consistent Strings/README.md

-# 2220.
-Minimum Bit Flips to Convert Number
+# 1684.
+Count the Number of Consistent Strings
 ## Question:
 You are given a string allowed consisting of distinct characters and an array of strings words.
 A string is consistent if all characters in the string appear in the string allowed.
 <br/>Return the number of consistent strings in the array words.